Phone-GWP-group

 Caution packaging symbol

 The exclamation mark within a triangle is a symbol for general caution.
-This can be applied to a lot of different scenarios, so is often qualifies with some explanatory text underneath.
+This can be applied to many different scenarios, so it is often accompanied by explanatory text.

 ESD safe symbol

-This symbol indicates that the packaging is ESD safe – in that it is protecting the contents from electro static discharge.
+This symbol indicates that the packaging is ESD safe, in that it protects the contents from electrostatic discharge.
 It is commonly found on anti-static packaging such as the Corstat range.

 Food safe symbol

 A fork next to a glass is the international symbol of “food safe” material.
-It effectively means that the material used in the product / packaging is safe for food contact, and will not leach dangerous substances etc
+It effectively means that the material used in the product or packaging is safe for food contact and will not leach any hazardous substances.

 Kitemark

-Resembling a kite, the “Kitemark” logo is a trademark of the British Standards Institute, and indicates that the product within the packaging meets specific standards (ascertained by ongoing testing).
-Please note permission for use is required.
+Resembling a kite, the “kitemark” logo is a trademark of the British Standards Institute, indicating that the product within the packaging meets specific standards (ascertained through ongoing testing).
+Please note you will require permission to use this symbol.

-The CE logo is used to declare that the product within the packaging meets the applicable requirements of specific EC directives (this only applies to specific product types).
-Please note that permission for use is required.
+The CE logo indicates that the product within the packaging meets the applicable requirements of specific EC directives (this only applies to certain product types).
+Please note that you will require permission to use this symbol.

-Recycling symbols commonly used on corrugated cardboard boxes
+Recycling symbols commonly used on corrugated cardboard packaging

 Mobius loop recycling symbol

-Perhaps the most widely used / recognised of the recycling symbols, the Mobius loop indicates that the packaging / product is recyclable.
-Can also be displayed with a percentage symbol in the middle of the icon.
+Perhaps the most commonly used and recognised of the recycling symbols, the Mobius loop indicates that the packaging or products are recyclable.
+It can also be displayed with a percentage symbol in the middle of the icon.

 FSC packaging logo

-FSC® is an acronym of the Forest Stewardship Council, with the logo identifying packaging products that contain wood from well managed forests.
-Use of this symbol requires permission / accreditation.
+FSC® is an acronym for the Forest Stewardship Council, with the logo identifying packaging products that contain wood from well-managed forests.
+Please note that you will require permission/accreditation to use this symbol.

 Tidyman

-The tidy-man symbol – produced by the “keep Britain Tidy” campaign – doesn’t specifically relate to recycling, but acts a s a reminder to dispose of the packaging correctly (i.e. not litter).
+The tidy man symbol, produced by the “Keep Britain Tidy” campaign, doesn’t specifically relate to recycling, but serves as a reminder to dispose of packaging correctly (e.g., not littering).

-The corrugated recycles logo is a free to use symbol developed by the Corrugated Case Association, highlighting that the cardboard packaging can be recycled.
+The Corrugated Recycles logo is a free-to-use symbol developed by the Corrugated Case Association, highlighting that cardboard packaging can be recycled.

 Using packaging symbols on your boxes

-The above list of symbols is not exhaustive, and you may find that you require specialist or specific packaging symbols for your own application.
+The above list is not exhaustive, and you may find that you require specialist or specific packaging symbols for your own application.

-However, for the majority of businesses that use corrugated transit packaging, using the correct number and types of logos from the above options can have a surprisingly large impact on how well your packaging performs within your supply chain or delivery networks.
+However, the majority of businesses that use corrugated transit packaging, utilising the correct number and types of logos from the above options, can have a surprisingly significant impact on how well their packaging performs within their supply chain or delivery networks.

-Should you have any questions regarding any of the symbols included (or not included) here however, then please do not hesitate to get in touch.
+Should you have any questions regarding any of the symbols included (or not included) here, please do not hesitate to contact our team of packaging experts.

 GWP Packaging Artwork Guide